 - What are the side effects of temporal lobe resection?

 - What are the risks of temporal lobe resection?

 - Find a local Neurosurgeon in your town

-What Happens Before a Temporal Lobe Resection?
+What Happens After Temporal Lobe Resection?

-What Happens During a Temporal Lobe Resection?
+What Are the Risks of a Temporal Lobe Resection?

 Find tips and treatments to control seizures.